 So when I set out to write a step-by-step guide for building confidence, which eventually became my (shameless self-promotion alert!)
 Amazon #1 best-selling book Man in Command: How to Go From the Most Self-Doubting Guy in the Room to The Most Confident Man, I knew I had to get to the bottom of it.

 I wish I could tell you I finally sussed out the difference after going back to school, obtaining a PhD in psychology, and becoming the world’s leading expert in self esteem.

 But it turns out somebody did all of that decades ago – and to understand the difference between self esteem versus self confidence, all I had to do was give his research a close read.

-In this post, adapted from my aforementioned book Ready to Roar, I’ll explain the difference between self esteem and self confidence, break down the two most fundamental elements that lead to a deeply rooted, overall sense of self esteem, and explain how you can start cultivating confidence.
+In this post, adapted from my aforementioned book Man in Command, I’ll explain the difference between self esteem and self confidence, break down the two most fundamental elements that lead to a deeply rooted, overall sense of self esteem, and explain how you can start cultivating confidence.

 As the old saying goes, if you don’t know where you’re going, you’ll never get there.

 In my early twenties, when I was too afraid to put myself out there and try new things, I had an unmistakable sense that I wanted to change myself and improve, but I couldn’t quite put my finger on how I wanted to change or who, exactly, I wanted to become.

 To help you avoid making the same mistake and give you the clarity of purpose that I lacked, in this post we’re going to define self-confidence in specific terms that will help you create a clear, focused picture of the man you want to be, and what you want to achieve.

 But as mentioned above, self-confidence is often confused for self-esteem.
 So let’s start by clarifying some terminology.

 Are Self Confidence and Self Esteem the Same?